bryceshirley/iris-gpubench/docs/live_monitoring.md

 ```sh
 iris-gpubench --benchmark_image "stemdl_classification" --export_to_meerkat
 ```
-Ran this command on VM with 2 V100 GPUs and a VM with an A4000 for the results in [Collecting Results Section](collecting_results.md#gpu-metric-grafana-plots).
+This command was run on a VM with 2 V100 GPUs and a VM with an A4000 for the results in [Collecting Results Section](collecting_results.md#gpu-metric-grafana-plots).

 ---